ttappr/scanner/README.md

 # scanner
 A simple example project for a hand written lexer that can be used to scan and tokenize text.
-This is simply an example project to pull ideas from; the code in its current state is largely untested.
+This is simply an example project to pull ideas from; the code in its current state has not been rigorously tested.

 This approach can be useful for writing simple text tokenizers or scanners.
 Alternatives to this approach include regular expressions as provided by the